 A mainstay at the V&A Waterfront, Balducci’s has a great vibe and an extensive wine list to go along with its menu, which offers a huge variety, from steak to pizza and sushi to pasta.

-This quirky little gem of a spot if a local favourite with superb service and a friendly vibe making it a perfect spot for a quick coffee or a bite to eat.
-Choose from their variety of gourmet sandwiches or burgers – the handlebar moustache burger is a winner – and wash it down with a heavenly chai tea.
+This quirky little gem of a spot is a local Muizenberg favourite with superb service and a friendly vibe making it a perfect spot for a quick coffee or a bite to eat.

-A favourite of the Southern Suburbs crowd, Fat Harry’s is a relative newcomer – having opened in February, 2015 – but already making waves with its reasonably priced craft beer offerings.
+A favourite of the Southern Suburbs crowd, Fat Harry’s is making waves with its reasonably priced craft beer offerings and burger menu.
 Sure, you are still going to fork out more for the CBCs and Devil’s Peak brews than your mass-produced beers, but at Fat Harry’s you won’t necessarily be breaking the bank.
-The menu is also impressive with tapas and some seriously hearty main meals combining nicely with the liquid refreshments.

-New to the Cape Town restaurant scene, Open Door is quickly making a name for itself with dishes such as lemon butter poached crayfish tail with kale, parsnip puree and preserved lemon butter.
+Open Door has made a name for itself with dishes such as lemon butter poached crayfish tail with kale, parsnip puree and preserved lemon butter.
 This stylish new eatery is situated in the beautiful Constantia Valley and is both stylish and modern in décor and ambience.

-Catharina’s, aptly named after the original owner of the land, is headed up by award-winning chef Garth Almazan and has a relaxed atmosphere that guests can enjoy.
+Catharina’s, aptly named after the original owner of the land, is headed up by chef Archie Maclean and has a relaxed atmosphere that guests can enjoy.
 There is locally made custom furniture and sweeping views of False Bay and the vineyards from this restaurant.